Altomare/repairs/otrona/README.md

   * More probing, turns out there's a tiny solder bridge under a RAM socket, between data out and A6 (under U225).
 RAM A6 has a pullup resistor, hence the signal being stuck high.
 As the same transceiver is used for EPROM, that means it was stuck high only the EPROM was read.
   * Verdict: soldering 32 sockets late at night is a veeery bad idea.
   * It now boots properly, I got the "Otrona Attache" text then the terminal mode prompt. :)
+* Keyboard debug:
+  * Keyboard doesn't work.
+Signals on the keyboard connector look OK.
+  * U504 is fine.
+Signal on pin 10 of U511 (LM339N) is fine, but nothing on pin 13
+  * Put in a socket, replaced U511 and the keyboard work fine.
+  * Doesn't work on every boot.
+Tried swapping the PIO, same result.
+Turns out it's a flaky single wipe socket.
+CPU socket is not really good either.
+* Monitor tests (see manual 3-10):
+  * Screen patterns OK
+  * Keyboard OK
+  * RAM issues, likely related to the upper addresses and a short on them...

 Dead parts summary:
 - U508: 74LS273
+- U511: LM339N
 - Q403: 2N3906
 - RAM: 4116-15 * 12

 TO-DO:
+- Check RAM issues, probably a solder bridge
 - Reflow solder joins near corrosion area.
-- Make new contacts for the battery holder, using bent wires
+- Make new contacts for the battery holder, using bent wires OR add a

 ## Factory configuration & bodges